-I have always been fascinated with the mysteries of nature; her work flowing, waxing and waning as the seasons change---- as the earth evolves, responding and adapting to trial and tribulations.
-I see myself in a mirror image-- and as I get older, my work molding to more informed and tempered feelings, intellect, passions and introspection.
+I have always been fascinated with the mysteries of nature; her work flowing, waxing and waning as the seasons change.
+As the earth evolves, responding and adapting to trial and tribulations, I see myself in a mirror image; as I get older, my work molding to more informed feelings, intellect, passions and introspection.

-I'm also greatly influenced by the Tonalist painters.
-I love the abstract poetry of paint and rendered light-- there is a certain romance to this kind of painting that I find very intriguing.
+I'm most influenced by Tonalism and Contemporary Traditionalism, though I love all art I love the poetry of paint , color, and rendered light.
+There is a certain intellectual romance and emotion to painting that I find very intriguing.

-Whether I work in oil, watercolor, mixed media, or on gourds, I use several different techniques to get the rich, layered surface texture that I like-- including wet-in-wet, sanding, impasto, dry brush, scumbling, and sgraffito.
-I am careful to observe that every mark I make upon the canvas, even if later partially painted over or deleted, will influence the final piece-- a silent record of the construction of a painting and it's creative process--- the rich surface influencing the emotion of the finished work.
+I am careful to observe that every mark I make upon the canvas, even if later partially painted over or deleted, will influence the final piece-- a silent record of the construction of a painting and it's creative process, the rich surface influencing the emotion of the finished work.

-I am a process painter; I am not looking to tell a story with my work, nor do I have a set goal when starting.
-I add and subtract by layers until the composition and color feel balanced.
-This can take hours, days, weeks or months, until I feel satisfied that the piece is finished.
-Painting is, for me, simply the best way to express my visions, thoughts and desires--- hopefully instilling a sense of the largeness and fragility of life, the wondrous mysteries of nature, and the bitersweet beauty of our remembered pasts and the ever changing world around us.
+Painting is, for me, simply the best way to express my visions, emotions, thoughts, and desires--- hopefully instilling in the viewer a sense of the largeness and fragility of life, the wondrous mysteries of nature, and the bittersweet beauty of our remembered pasts and the ever changing world around us.

-I tend to work in series, exploring and extracting what I need and then moving on.
 I am constantly looking for ways to grow, never satisfied with staying moored to the shore.
-I am influenced by nature, my intellect, and the strong emotional memories of my past; as thoughts are remembered, I endeavor to make sense of life and the world around me, seeking to put the illogical into a cohesive framework.
+I am influenced by nature, my intellect, and the strong emotional memories of my past.
+As thoughts are remembered, I endeavor to make sense of life and the world around me, seeking to put the illogical into a cohesive framework.
 This is my mark-making, where I am free to create harmonious orderliness out of chaos that I find so elusive in life--- compelling me to look deeper and to make connections with paths crossed long ago.